-I typically enjoy the precision it requires, but when I’m trying to formulate a recipe and have to go through trial after trial of lessening the sweetener by a teaspoon, or trying coconut oil in place of butter, or trying a bit of applesauce in place of some of the fat, it can get pretty trying.
+I typically enjoy the precision it requires, but when I’m trying to create a recipe and go through multiple trials, it can get pretty trying.

 Chewy No-Bake Almond Butter Bars

-- Mix everything but the ground oats until smooth.
+- Mix everything but the oat flour until smooth.

-- Stir in the ground oats until a thick batter forms.
+- Stir in the oat flour until a thick dough forms.

-- Press the mixture (you will need your hands) into a container fitted with a lid and lined with parchment paper (I used a small 7 x 5 inch Pyrex dish).
+- Press the mixture (you will need your hands) into a well-oiled container fitted with a lid (I used a small 7 x 5 inch Pyrex dish).

 - Cut and serve!